MatveyGuralskiy/Auto-Deploy/README.md

 <img src="https://github.com/MatveyGuralskiy/Auto-Deploy/blob/main/Screens/Screens/Certificate-ARN-24.png?raw=true">

-#### Create Bash script for Bootstapping for Instances to install docker and pull Image from DockerHub
+#### Create Bash script for Bootstrapping for Instances to install docker and pull Image from DockerHub
-- [x] Create Bash script for Bootstapping for Instances to install docker and pull Image from DockerHub You can use my Script from repository go to directory Bash --> bootstrapping.sh
+- [x] Create Bash script for Bootstrapping for Instances to install docker and pull Image from DockerHub You can use my Script from repository go to directory Bash --> bootstrapping.sh

 Now our Ubuntu Instances will Install Docker and our Docker Image from DockerHub and run it on port 80